KundanSingh007/twitter-clone/README.md

-## Learning to create a twitte clone using MERN stack with firebase!
+## Learning to create a twitter clone using MERN stack with firebase!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).